Personal blog by Serge van den Oever - als je maar lol hebt...

 When you run an npm script that has not exit code 0, an annoying set of useless error lines is shown.
 But there are some options to get rid of them!

-With custom tools reporting problems like errors and warnings it is nice if they end up in the "Problems" panel in Visual Studio Code.
+For custom tools reporting problems like errors and warnings it is nice if they end up in the "Problems" panel in Visual Studio Code.
 In this post I describe how to achieve this.

 Get chalk working with TypeScript, get color output with chalk in Lerna.